 Since the enactment of the Inspector General Act in 1978, Inspector Generals have relied on the information provided by whistleblowers to combat waste, fraud, abuse, and misconduct in their respective agencies.
 Federal laws outline the duty of Federal employees to disclose wrongdoing, and the ability to do so without fear of retaliation.
-This page, and the linked information accessible from this page, provides educational materials for DOL employees, DOL applicants, and employees of DOL contractors, subcontractors, and grantees about whistleblower protections and avenues for raising concerns.
+This page, and the linked information accessible from this page, provides educational materials for DOL employees, DOL applicants, and employees of DOL contractors, subcontractors, grantees, and subgrantees about whistleblower protections and avenues for raising concerns.

 Whistleblower retaliation is an adverse action in response to a protected disclosure of information.
 Retaliation includes almost any personnel action, failure to take a personnel action, or the threat to take or fail to take a personnel action, which adversely affects the whistleblower.